-Foaling season is an exciting time around any stable.
-Breeding stables often have many foals being born around the same time.
-And, of course, a private owner will be excited to greet a new addition to their four-legged family when their beloved mare gives birth.
-Here are 10 facts about foals you may not have known.
+Foaling season is an exciting time around any horse stable.
+Breeding stables often have many foals being born around the same time, and of course, horse owners are excited to greet a new addition to their four-legged families when beloved mares give birth.

 01 of 10